spinnylights/vulkan-notes/vulkan_notes.md

 There are other storage qualifiers, but we will discuss them later on, as the applicable concepts come up.

 ## Shaders

-A shader is a computer program written in a shading language, which is a programming language used to write shaders.
-Tautological?
-You betcha.
-It's hard to give a rigorous definition of the term "shader" these days because although shaders usually run on GPUs, they don't have to, and although they're often used in the production of visual imagery, they aren't always.
-One thing that does stand out about them is that they're generally parallel by default; they're intended to be run with many invocations operating at once, and synchronization between these invocations is the programmer's responsibility.
-Shading languages also tend to include more built-in support for linear algebra than other kinds of programming langauges, and they tend to be C-like.

 In the context of Vulkan, the spec describes shaders as "[specifications of] programmable operations that execute for